 Adventureland — Farmingdale

-Along with its thrilling roller coaster and Ferris wheel, this venerable Long Island amusement park boasts three exciting water rides—Adventure Falls, a popular flume ride for bigger kids with twists, curves and a high-speed drop; Little Dipper, a fun log flume ride for the younger set; and Crocodile Run, in which riders get to navigate the waters while keeping an eye out for the "crocs."
+Along with its thrilling roller coaster and Ferris wheel, this venerable Long Island amusement park boasts three exciting water rides.
+Adventure Falls is a popular flume ride for bigger kids with twists, curves and a high-speed drop, while the Little Dipper is a fun log flume ride for the younger set.
+New this year is Saf-T-Swim’s Rescue Boats where riders get to navigate the waters while keeping an eye out for "crocs."

 Bayville Adventure Park — Bayville